 If ever there was a year where the people we lead need us, it’s now.
 They need us as leaders to be personal in a year that has felt very impersonal.
 We need to close the social distance gap they may feel as members of our team.
 If your team feels scattered, distant, or disengaged—welcome to the club!
-And although it’s not your fault, you can lead out of these moments, out of 2020, and into 2021 with a fully engaged and ready-to-go team!
+And although it’s not your fault, you can lead out of these moments with a fully engaged and ready-to-go team!
 Here are some tips for investing in your volunteers during a pandemic:

 As you close out this year—even as some of you welcome your team back into the building—take this moment very personally.
 Some of you may realize that your team of volunteers is now smaller than it ever was.
 This is a moment to see where you are, what you have, and then to be super-strategic with the team members you have.
 Don’t allow your low team member attendance numbers to discourage you—make it challenge you.
-Fewer team members means that you can strategically pour into the ones you have.
+Fewer team members means that you can strategically invest in volunteers that you do have.

 Make a list of team members’ names and pray for them by name.
 Post on your team Facebook page or Instagram page asking for prayer requests, and encourage team members to pray for each other.
 Start a prayer huddle before service.
 We have a prayer board in our volunteer room, and if someone has a prayer request, they can add it there and I will pray over it that week.
 Sometimes, especially now, needs can seem so big, and we can feel like prayer is all we can do.
 But it’s not just all we can do—it’s the best we can do for our team.
 Say their names, say their children’s and spouse’s names.
 Make your prayers personal and watch how engaged your team gets when you can say: “I prayed for you today!”